ajmalbabu/hackathon/README.md

 - Including the spring tool suite maven dependency and VS code plugin so that it would enable liver reload server so that for any change, changes server reload the application automatically.

-# Plan and how we divide the work:
+# Plan and how we divide the work - falsh book along the way:
 1. Introduction to our problem statement - Ajmal 1 minute
 2. Explain how maven, spring and spring boot could be used for back-end, Overview of spring eco-system, modules, Initializr - 5 minutes
 3. Flash the versions of dependencies and VS code plugin used - 1 minute